RebRut03/School_District_Analysis/README.md

 ## **School District Analysis - Analysis and Results:**

 ### **District Summary:**
-Although Maria asked that we replace the ninth grade scores with "NaN" for Thomas High School, this doesn't appear to have made much of an impact on the final analysis.
+Although Maria asked that the THS ninth grade scores be replaced with NaNs, this change doesn't appear to have made much of an impact on the final analysis.
 See the following screenshots of the original versus the updated District Summary results.

 - Original District Summary:

   ![District_Summary_DataFrame_Original](Resources/District_Summary_DataFrame_Original.PNG)